 For the treatment of muscular trigger points and myofascial dysfunction

-While wet needling involves hollow-bore hypodermic needles that deliver corticosteroids, anesthetics, sclerosants and other agents, dry needling involves of the insertion of a needle without the use of injection into muscles, ligaments, tendons, subcutaneous fascia and scar tissue.
-Dry needling is also referred to as trigger point dry needling (TDN) and intramuscular manual therapy.
+While wet needling involves hollow-bore hypodermic needles that deliver corticosteroids, anesthetics, sclerosants, and other agents, dry needling involves the insertion of a needle without the use of injection into muscles, ligaments, tendons, subcutaneous fascia, and scar tissue.
+This type of needling is also referred to as trigger point dry needling (TDN) and intramuscular manual therapy.

 Dry needling is also different than acupuncture, which is intended to unblock energy meridians and help create balance within the bodily system.
 While acupuncture focuses on addressing the flow of energy around the body and bodily organs, dry needling focuses on stimulating a specific trigger point that is leading to pain and disability.

 In a study published in the Journal of Orthopaedic & Sports Physical Therapy, researchers analyzed the results of the best clinical studies that have been conducted thus far to determine whether or not dry needling helps to reduce neck and arm pain, both common areas for trigger point development.
 The researchers found that this needling can be an effective means of pain relief when dealing with myofascial pain syndrome, or the presence of painful trigger points and muscles.
 When this technique is used by a Chiropractor or a PT, it serves as a beneficial treatment, especially when used in combination with other techniques such as chiropractic adjustments and corrective exercise.
 (A1)